majeinfo/chaingun/README.md

 (Thanks to Erik Lupander)

 ## What it does
-- Provides high-throughput load testing of HTTP services
+- Provides high-throughput load testing of HTTP/TCP/UDP/WS services
     - Supports GET, POST, PUT and DELETE
     - Request URLs and bodies can contain ${paramName} parameters
-    - ${paramName} values can be extracted from HTTP response bodies and bound to a User context
+    - ${paramName} values can be extracted from HTTP response bodies and bound to a User context.
+User defined variables are also supported
     - Capturing Set-Cookie response headers
     - POST data can be inlined or read from template files
+    - variables can be feed from an external CSV file

 ## Building